addyxvii/mid-ssv/RUN_THIS_REPO.md

 base for any solution used in production.
 It contains backend scripts and smart contracts to manage and stake Ether,

-minting a LSD token (ssvETH) and leveraging ssv.network to stake in a distributed and decentralized manner.
+minting a LSD token (lsdETH) and leveraging ssv.network to stake in a distributed and decentralized manner.

 ## Video walkthrough